Stockholm: April 27 - June 22, 2017

 Among the inspirations for his larger-than-life bronze statue, Saint Bartholomew, Exquisite Pain, 2006, Damien Hirst has cited antique woodcuts and etchings as well as Tim Burton’s 1990 film, Edward Scissorhands.
 In Hirst’s depiction of Bartholomew (a Christian martyr who was skinned alive), the saint carries his own skin folded over one arm like an overcoat and a pair of large shears in the opposite hand.
 As the patron saint of doctors and surgeons, descriptions of the saint was often used by medics studying the human physique – a notion Hirst uses to accentuate the fact that a strict demarcation between art, science and religion is a relatively recent phenomena.

 Finally, Claudio Parmiggiani has expressed a sentiment that is at the very heart of this exhibition: “Timeless time that is the time of art.”
 Since the 1970’s, Parmiggiani’s own work has frequently featured plaster casts of Classical sculptures that he has stained with pigment, smoke, or otherwise adorned with highly symbolic references.
-The untitled sculpture from 1975 included in this exhibition—a white plaster cast of a Classical visage that the artist has covered with soot from burning a fire—is a powerful and elegant visualization of aging that speaks not only to ancient artworks, but to humanity.
+The untitled sculpture from 1975 included in this exhibition—a white plaster cast of a Classical visage that the artist has painted with colorful pigments —playfully updates old-fashioned ideals of art and beauty.

 About McCabe Fine Art: